 When LinkedIn Company Pages were created, they were primarily used as landing pages for the Human Resource department of businesses.

-Think of your company page as your page you might also have on Facebook.
-It is an outlet next to your main website, which helps drive traffic to your site and provides an opportunity to promote your products, services and content.
+Think of your company page as the page you might also have on Facebook.
+It is an outlet next to your main website, which helps drive traffic to your site and allows you to promote your products, services, and content.

 Your LinkedIn Company page, as a result, helps you with free (although you can boost this with ads) marketing opportunities and increases the credibility of your brand.

-If you don’t have a strong website yourself, you can also use this page as a way to promote the awareness around on your brand in search engines.
-By doing keyword research, you can identify the keywords that are important to your business, and you can include them in the copy of your page.
+If you don’t have a strong website yourself, you can also use this page as a way to promote awareness around your brand in search engines.
+By doing keyword research, you can identify the keywords that are important to your business and include them in your page’s copy.

 Most businesses probably already have a LinkedIn company page.
-If this is true, you as a marketer should just ask the correct access to start creating content on your company page.
+If this is true, you, as a marketer, should ask for the correct access to start creating content on your company page.

-If you’re just starting though, you still need to create a page.
-And just like publishing an article on your profile, the creating a company page is pretty straightforward (you do need a personal LinkedIn profile for this though):
+If you’re starting, you still need to create a page.
+And just like publishing an article on your profile, creating a company page is pretty straightforward (you do need a personal LinkedIn profile for this, though):